evilC/JoystickWrapper/README.md

 There is also a DirectX wrapper for C# called [SharpDX ](http://sharpdx.org/) which allows easy reading of sticks in C#, so over the course of a weeked I sat down and knocked up a POC for reading sticks in AHK via DirectX.

 ##How?
-  1. You load the JoystickWrapper DLL from AutoHotkey, using Lexikos' CLR library.
+  1. You load the C# JoystickWrapper DLL from AutoHotkey, using Lexikos' CLR library.
   ```asm := CLR_LoadLibrary("JoystickWrapper.dll")```
   2. You then instantiate the `JoystickWrapper` class from the DLL, again using CLR
   ```jw := asm.CreateInstance("JWNameSpace.JoystickWrapper")```